appbaseio/reactivesearch/README.md

 <br>

-## 1. Reactive Search: Intro
+## 1. ReactiveSearch: Intro

-Reactive Search is a React components library for building realtime search experiences.
-It is built on top of the appbase.io realtime DB service and ships with 25+ components for Lists, Dropdowns, Range Sliders, Data Search, Multi Level Menu, Calendars, Feeds Maps, Ratings Filter, Result Cards and Result Lists.
+ReactiveSearch is a React UI components library for Elasticsearch.
+It has 25+ components for Lists, Dropdowns, RangeSliders, DataSearch, MultiLevelMenu, Calendars, Feeds, RatingsFilter, ResultCard and ResultList.

 The library is conceptually divided into two parts: